zero804/gitter/docs/messages.md

 Threads are minimally supported in the mobile apps and the [mobile apps overall may be deprecated](https://gitlab.com/gitlab-org/gitter/webapp/-/issues/2281) in the future.

 Every thread message appears in the main message feed and it is marked as being part of a thread.
-When you click on the indicator, you are taken into web browser that will show you the whole thread. *The mobile apps don't provide a way to write threaded messages.*
+When you click on the indicator, you are taken into a web browser that will show you the whole thread. *The mobile apps don't provide a way to write threaded messages.*

 ![Child message indicator on native iOS app](https://i.imgur.com/9SVvdQi.png)